Zak9O/process-csgo-star-team/README.md

 extract the folder whereever you want, that folder contains the SDK for java install whetever fits your IOS

-open that folder in command prompt and run the following command
+open the RuM folder in command prompt and run the following command

 "C:\Program Files\Java\jdk-11\bin\java.exe" -Djava.library.path=. -jar rum-0.7.2.jar

 If you get this, you most likely used the wrong Java to compile it.
 See the video tutorial on RuM, its good enough to understand it

 ![1761127379328](image/README/1761127379328.png)

+## Notes from Andrea

+look at only one team at a time -> T strat fixed and CT strat fluent -> if T using snipers how does CT respond make a fixed point (either our own created model, or the team Heroes against everyone else) try to make it reactive